ComputationalBioLab/SolidworksToFenics/README.md

 # SolidworksToFenics
-This repository contains some Pyhton scripts for converting a solidworks 3D mesh into somethiing readable by Fenics
+This repository contains some Pyhton scripts for converting a solidworks 3D mesh into a mesh readable by Fenics

 There are three possible ways: